continue-revolution/sd-webui-segment-anything/README.md

     - Image layout generation (single image + batch process)
     - *Image masking with categories (single image + batch process)
     - *Inpaint not masked for ControlNet inpainting on txt2img panel
+- `2023/04/29`: [Feature] API has been completely refactored.
+You can access all features for **single image process** through API.
+API documentation has been moved to [wiki](https://github.com/continue-revolution/sd-webui-segment-anything/wiki/API).

 This extension has been significantly refactored on `2023/04/24`.
 If you wish to revert to older version, please `git checkout 724b4db`.